 Setting and Measuring Your Digital Goals

 Will digital business growth be your primary channel for new customers?
 It should.
-It’s clear that it is taking on an ever growing importance for businesses who want to succeed in an increasingly competitive marketplace.
+It's clear that it is taking on ever-growing importance for businesses that want to succeed in an increasingly competitive marketplace.

 A sound digital marketing strategy can help you establish your brand and promote your products and services to an audience who is readily accessible and primed to hear your message.
 In the 21st century, digital marketing is vital to the growth and success of any business, regardless of size or industry focus.